 - On the way to dinner, talk about the idea of conflict being an opportunity.
 What is it an opportunity for?
 Brainstorm as many positive things as you can think of that can come out of conflict.

-- What items below could you agree to do as a couple to successfully resolve your next conflict?
+- What items below could you agree to do to resolve your next conflict as a couple?

 One issue vs Many Issues

 Behavior vs Character

 Facts vs Judgments of Motives

 Specifics vs Generalizations